yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL-HDD.rst

 #pragma description This page contains information of the Asus WL-HDD and Yakumo Wireless Storage 60 NAS.
 = Asus WL-HDD =

 The device is supported in OpenWrt 1.0 (White Russian) and later.
 You need to install the openwrt-brcm-2.4-<type>.trx firmware images.
+??? is there any version 1.0 at all? which version does it really work with?

 {{{
 Bootloader: PMON